InScight-Magazine/Content/Issue6/subfiles/igem.typ

 #img(path: "/images/igem6.jpg", caption: "Ishan Payne, one of the team members, conducts a school outreach session to introduce students to the fundamentals of synthetic biology and its real-world applications.", position: top, width: 100%, portrait: true)

-The blistering population of a billion in India stands today at — “Cancer?
+The blistering population of over a billion in India stands today saying “Cancer?
 A disease too complex to understand and too expensive to fight!”
 This quirky, bright team of IISERites takes a chance for millions across the globe, to innovate and protect.
 For as Buckminster Fullerene had once said, “The best way to predict your future is to design it!”

 On November 1st, at the prestigious International iGEM Jamboree held in Paris, the IISER Kolkata team was awarded the *coveted Gold Medal in the oncology village* which is the most popular and has the highest competition.
 This recognition celebrates the team's innovative contributions to cancer therapy and diagnostics, marking a noteworthy achievement for undergraduate level in synthetic biology on a global platform